hexanal/fredmercy-blog/src/content/en/blog/2021/03/02/tension.md

 It's evolving, slowly.
 It's a lot of frustration, and it's exhausting at times.
 It's a learning experience for everyone involved, and sometimes it's counter-intuitive.
 But it's also a lot of small victories, discoveries, beautiful moments, and heart-warming memories we will cherish forever.
 It's a deeply personal endeavor.

 This website is still in its infancy, too!
 And it's going to be bilingual.
 Right now, it doesn't say much that makes sense, if it says anything at all; but eventually I want this website to be a reflection of our local culture: effortlessly switching between French and English.
-Oscillating between cold serious talks and unabashedly lowbrowed vulgarity.
-Zig-zagging wildly, haphazardly tumbling, veering left and even further left before spontaneously jumping back to the center to find its balance.
+It should always be on the edge, oscillating between knowledgeable talk and unabashed ignorance, mixing profound thoughts and lowbrowed vulgarity.

 Its motto: _“Embrace the chaos”_